Learn about Savio

 Voting boards are a public way to solicit feedback from your customers.
 They are useful because they give your customers another channel to make feature requests and they allow you to see which requests are popular.
 Here’s what Savio’s voting board looks like.

 In this article, we’ll explain how to use and set up voting boards in Savio.
 We’ll cover:

 How to set up a feature request voting board in Savio

 Voting boards are optional—you don’t need to have a voting board to use Savio.
 If you want a voting board, here’s how to set it up.

-1. First, log into Savio and click “Voting Board” on the left sidebar.
+1. Log into Savio and click “Voting Board” on the left sidebar.